kylebarnette-bytez/YEs/README.md

 ---

 ## 📖 Documentation
-Javadoc HTML has been generated and is available in the `docs/` folder.
+Javadoc HTML has been generated and is available in the `YEs/` folder.
-Open `docs/index.html` in a web browser to browse the class documentation.
+Open `YEs/index.html` in a web browser to browse the class documentation.

+---index.html available on Request---

 ---